LaurentBrajkovic/Cadavre-Exquis/README.md

 There was a little Dickbutt called Dicky
 He was roaming the land being himself and all
 When all out of sudden, all out of the blue

+A giant butt tree, rush into the plain
+Full of wrath and chasing animals around
+It turn toward Dicky and start running to him, furious